Pharoah0/Data-Engineering-with-Apache-Airflow-Snowflake-DBT-Cosmos/README.md

 ## Business Problem

-An analysis is needed for
+An analysis is needed for various hotel reservations details & guests who are reserving them.
+Analysis can lead to insights into what time of year generates the most reservations & discover guest reservation patterns and trends.

 ## Data Preparation